 Skip to content

-Static magnetic fields are an important case of lattice modifications that can be performed automatically by KITE.
-This feature is of particular interest to the study of Landau levels, magneto-transport and magneto-optical effects.
+Static \(\mathbf{B}\)-fields are an important case of lattice modifications that can be performed automatically by KITE.
+This feature is of particular interest to the study of Landau levels, magneto-transport and magneto-optical effects, among others.

 Uniform B-fields in KITE: overview

-• uniform \(\mathbf{B}\)-field in 2D lattices (with the B-field perpendicular to the plane)
+• Uniform \(\mathbf{B}\) fields in 2D lattices (with the B-field perpendicular to the plane)

-• uniform \(\mathbf{B}\)-field in 3D lattices (with the B-field collinear to the third primitive lattice vector)
+• Uniform \(\mathbf{B}\) fields in 3D lattices (with the B-field collinear to the third primitive lattice vector)

-The \(\mathbf{B}\)-field is added by means of the following KITE modification:
+The \(\mathbf{B}\)-field is added by using the following KITE modification:

 modification = kite.Modification(magnetic_field = mag)

-For example, to compute the DOS of a disordered system subject to the \(\mathbf{B}\)-field modification discussed above one may use
+For example, to compute the DOS of a disordered system subject to the \(\mathbf{B}\)-field modification outlined above, one may use

 calculation.dos(